ITSLeeds/VectorTiles/README.md

 Although Mapbox GL JS is open source it is maintained by Mapbox and most of the documentation stears you towards using Mapbox's paid services.
 However it works equally well with vector tiles hosted from any location.

+Mapbox GL JS has good [documentation](https://docs.mapbox.com/mapbox-gl-js/api/) and lots of [examples](https://docs.mapbox.com/mapbox-gl-js/examples/) to this tutorial will focus on the changes required for hosting your own vector tiles and supporting muliple vector tile layers.

 ### References: